aws-samples/serverless-patterns/apigw-lambda-bedrock-s3-cdk-python/README.md

 ## How it works

 CDK will create an Api Gateway, along with a resource and a POST method.
-There's a AWS Lambda function that will be taking the prompt and invoking an Amazon Bedrock model (anthropic.claude-v2) synchronously.
-If you wish to try other models, make sure to modify the policy attached to the Lambda function and invoke the right model.
+There's a AWS Lambda function that will be taking the prompt and invoking an Amazon Bedrock synchronously.

-This pattern is a synchronous pattern.
-For an asynchronous approach, please check [this](../apigw-rest-api-sqs-lambda-bedrock-cdk) pattern that involves the usage of Amazon SQS.

 ## Testing

 We'll be making requests to the *image_gen* endpoint with a desired prompt.

 Follow the example below and replace `{your-api-url}` with your api url from step 8.